 Soft skills: Eagerness to learn, strong work ethic, punctuality, ability to follow instructions, memory, and organisation.

 For more practical examples for this section, refer to our article on what skills to put on your CV.

 When detailing your work history, follow a reverse chronological order.
-Start with your latest roles or projects, specifying the company name, employment duration, and location of your previous jobs.
-Write a brief paragraph summarising your responsibilities and growth in the position.
-Then, add two to three measurable accomplishments listed as bullet points below.
+Begin with your most recent roles or projects, outlining the company name, duration of employment, and location of your previous positions.
+Summarise your responsibilities and showcase any achievements in bullet points to demonstrate tangible contributions.

 Apprentice Electrician | WiredUp Electrical Services, Liverpool | 2021 - Present

 Assist experienced electricians in installing and maintaining electrical systems in residential and commercial settings.
 Develop skills in conduit bending, wiring, and equipment troubleshooting.
 Collaborate with the team to diagnose and rectify electrical faults, actively contributing to problem-solving strategies.

 Supported the completion of 50+ successful wiring installations, ensuring accurate measurements and secure connections.

 Assisted in upgrading lighting systems for five commercial buildings, resulting in a 20% increase in energy efficiency and reduced operational costs.

 Auto Electrician | AutoCare Garage, Birmingham | August 2020 - Present

 Diagnose and repair vehicle electrical issues, and utilise diagnostic tools and equipment.
 Install and configure aftermarket electronic components to enhance vehicle features and functionality.